Explanation of Course Numbers

 Emphasis on development of speaking, listening, reading, and writing skills at the advanced level of proficiency in culturally appropriate contexts.
 Discussion of cultural and social issues based on a selection of contemporary written and audiovisual materials from Arab literary and media sources.
 Prerequisites: ARAB 2002.

 ARAB 3105.
 Special Topics.
 3 Credits.

 Topic announced in the Schedule of Classes may be repeated for credit provided the topic differs.

 ARAB 3201.
 Intensive Intermediate Arabic II.
 6 Credits.

 Continuation of ARAB 2201.
 Accelerated learning of Arabic skills in speaking, listening, reading, and writing at the intermediate/advanced level of proficiency in culturally appropriate contexts.
 Prerequisites: ARAB 2201.

 ARAB 3301.
 Modern Arabic Literature.
 3 Credits.

 ARAB 3302.
 Media Arabic.
 3 Credits.

 Authentic scripted and audiovisual materials from various contemporary Arab media outlets including television and radio newscast and cultural programs, newspaper and magazine articles, and the Internet.
-Prerequisites: ARAB 3001 or ARAB 3301 or permission of instructor.
+Prerequisites: ARAB 3001 or ARAB 3301; or permission of the instructor.